giampierosalvi/LaTeXProceedings/README.md

    The command takes three arguments: title, authors and PDF file base name of the article.
-   You may use the `EasyChair2PaperList.py` script to extract this information automatically from the http://www.easychair.org List of Submission page.
+   You may use the `EasyChair2PaperList.py` script to extract this information automatically from the http://www.easychair.org List of Submissions page.
 Read the instructions inside the script for more information
 3. modify title, date and relevant information in main.tex.
 You might want to modify also the text in avsp.cls where we give copyright information.
-4. modify abstract for keynote speakers, or if you have PDF files for their contribution, include them with the same \includepapers command
+4. modify abstract for keynote speakers, or if you have PDF files for their contribution, include them with the same `\includepaper` command
 5. run make (tested on Linux), this will create two PDF files, one for printing and one for the electronic version of the proceedings